(https://news.gallup.com/poll/510398/school-parent-safety-concerns-remain-high.aspx)

 According to the Center for Homeland Defense and Security, there have been 2069 school shootings in the United States since 1970.
 The Washington Post also maintained a database, which indicates that more than 300,000 students have been exposed to school-based gun violence since the 1999 Columbine shooting.

-So it makes sense that many parents can relate to this scene, and are likely imagining this and other terrifying scenarios pertaining to their teenagers’ safety at school.
+Many parents can relate to this scene.
 A poll by Gallup found that 35 percent of parents fear for their teenager’s safety on campus, up from 24 percent in 2017, and 20 percent of parents noted that their teenager has expressed fears as well.
-School shootings, along with bullying, physical and/or sexual harassment is a dominant subject of their worries.
+School shootings, along with bullying, and physical and/or sexual harassment are a dominant subject of their worries.

 What you can do